-After months living in Mexico, I’ve learned a thing or two the hard way – and I’ve put together my best tips for travel in Mexico so that you don’t have to make the same mistakes!
+After over six months living and traveling in Mexico, I’ve learned a thing or two the hard way – and I’ve put together my best tips for traveling to Mexico so that you don’t have to make the same mistakes!

 These 17 Mexico travel tips cover some practical information about visiting Mexico that you may not hear elsewhere – from how to get around to how to use the bathroom without making a fool out of yourself!

 Oh, and before you pack your bag, be sure you read our #16 tip for traveling to Mexico!

 [affiliate disclosure: these Mexico travel tips may include affiliate links, which help keep this site running]